jensenhill/jensenhill.github.io/README.md

 ## Installing VS Code
 1. Download and install the latest version for your operating system (https://code.visualstudio.com/Download).
 2. Navigate to Explorer, on the left tab, and select Clone Repository.
-3. Once prompted, enter in the repository URL: https://github.com/jensenhill/jensenhill.github.io
+3. Once prompted, enter the repository URL: https://github.com/jensenhill/jensenhill.github.io
 4. Once prompted, open the repository and select "_Yes, I trust the authors."_

   You should now see the project files appear on the left.